Earned scores. Recorded the same way every time.

 Every K9 Elements trial uses the same scoresheet template, the same two-person review, and the same appeal window.
 Results are public.

-Three things that make a score count.
+Three things that make a score stand.

 Two-person review